Basic Stance on Supply Chain Management

 About Suppliers Subject to the Survey

-The CSR procurement survey covers suppliers that account for up to 90% of the total trade value and are deemed to have a large financial impact on the Group, as well as those that supply important products and raw materials to the Group, those that supply irreplaceable items, and new suppliers.
+The CSR procurement survey covers suppliers that account for the top 90% of the total transaction value and are considered to have a significant financial impact on the Group, as well as those that supply critical products or raw materials to the Group, those that supply irreplaceable items.

 Survey Method